AhmedShehata98/AhmedShehata98/README.md

 #### Hi i'a Ahmed Shehata

 - 🔭 I’m currently working on Increase my experience ٫
-- 🌱 I’m currently learning Javascript Framework ٫
+- 🌱 I’m currently learning Next JS Framework ٫
 - 👯 I’m looking to collaborate on the experience of working with a team٫
 - 🤔 I’m looking for help with with developing myself
 - 📫 How to reach me: ahmedshehataq98@gmail.com